nicaudinet/nicaudinet.github.io/_posts/2024-10-14-watersort-haskell.md

 even be used to share puzzles with others
 - **Web** - Make it playable on the web!
 It should be straightforward to port the game to [PureScript](https://www.purescript.org/) and make a simple UI for it
+- **Tests** - Add some tests to ensure that our implementation actually respects the rules of the game

 And that's it!
 Hope you enjoyed coming on this this little journey with me and maybe even learned a new trick or two along the way.